This is a free service for anyone receiving a Centrelink™ benefit and this process is a Compass preferred method of payment.

-If you are a Compass Housing applicant or tenant, you can appeal our decisions; this also includes applicants making an application for housing. and unhappy about our decision - you can appeal it by going through our internal complaints and appeals process.
+If you are a Compass Housing applicant or tenant, and unhappy about our decision, you can appeal our decisions through our internal complaints and appeals process.
 If you are still dissatisfied you can progress the matter through the Housing Appeals Committee.

-More information on the Housing Appeals committed can be found at www.hac.nsw.gov.au.
+More information on the Housing Appeals Committee can be found at www.hac.nsw.gov.au.

 - Appeal Request Form - Download